phillycommunitywireless/docs/docs/device-configs/troubleshooting-devices.md

 * **Ensure the device is connected to the Internet** - Review the instructions in [Sharing a WiFi connection over Ethernet](/device-configs/shared-connection) and ensure the AP can access the Internet
 * **Refresh the controller** - There can sometimes be a delay in sending the request and the request appearing in the controller.

+### Device is 'isolated'
+* **Observations** - Device marked as 'isolated' in Unifi controller

+**Potential Causes and Fixes**

+* **Device losing connectivity upstream** - An AP will become 'isolated' if it can no longer connect with the Unifi controller.
+Ensure that no changes have been made to the network configuration that would block the AP from communicating with the controller.
+First, power-cycle the AP (disconnect from PoE injector, or `ssh` remotely and run `reboot`.).
+If unsuccessful, remove and re-adopt the AP.

 ## Troubleshooting ERXs
 ### No power on ERX
 **Observations**: No lights, device is offline/missing from UISP.